google/in-silico-labeling/README.md

 Though not strictly necessary, we suggest you install it (the rest of this README will assume you have it).

-This code has been tested in Debian 10.
+This code has been tested in Debian 10 with TensorFlow 1.9 on a machine with 64 GB RAM.
+It is not optimized for memory use, and has been reported to fail with a Python `MemoryError` on a machine with 16 GB RAM.
+Based on tests with `ulimit`, we recommend using a machine with at least 32 GB RAM.

 ### Data